 But, before you get wrapped up in all the negative data, it's important to remember that blogging is still incredibly valuable to marketers -- but the way you approach blogging matters more than ever.
 And, while our past survey found that 40% of people never read blogs, it conversely revealed that 60% of consumers read this content regularly.

 The truth is, blogging is alive and well.
-You'll just need to work a tiny bit harder to persuade people to read your content in 2020.
+You'll just need to work a tiny bit harder to persuade people to read your content than you have in the past.

 So, what's one way to get into a consumer's head and figure out how to motivate them to read your blog?
 Performing another survey.

-Rather than asking more than 300 people, "Do you read blogs?", I launched a second Lucid survey that more deeply asked, "Why do you most commonly read blog posts?"
+Rather than asking more than 300 people, "Do you read blogs?", I recently launched a follow-up Lucid survey that asked, "Why do you most commonly read blog posts?"

 In the survey, which asked participants to select the most common reason that they consume blog content, answer options included, "To learn how to do something new," "To be entertained," "To learn more about products or brands," and "To learn about news and trends in my job industry."